 - whether you have had back pain before

 - things that make it better

 - conduct a thorough physical exam.

-Your doctor may also refer you for some tests, especially if they think there may be a more serious cause for your back pain.
-However in most cases of back pain, imaging (such as x-rays, CT or MRI scans) is not useful and is not recommended.
-Unnecessary tests can be expensive, and some scans involve exposure to radiation that should be avoided if the results will not help with your treatment.
+However, in most cases of back pain, imaging (such as x-rays, CT or MRI scans) is not useful and is not recommended.
+Unnecessary tests can be expensive, and some scans involve exposure to radiation that is better avoided if the results will not help with your treatment.